ssempax1/MiniProject-one/miniProject1.md

 7. Checkout: To change a user's current working branch to another branch.
 This can also be used to create a new branch.

+8. Push: To send committed changes to a remote repository on GitHub so that others may access and view the changes.

 ---